-Prediction markets put the probability at 8%: Will Argentina win the 2026 FIFA World Cup.
-Currently, markets see this as unlikely (8% YES).
-ESPN Releases National Team Power Rankings One Month Before the 2026 World Cup.
+Prediction markets put the probability at 9%: Will Argentina win the 2026 FIFA World Cup.
+Currently, markets see this as unlikely (9% YES).

-One of the highest-volume markets on Polymarket with $20.6M traded.
+One of the highest-volume markets on Polymarket with $15.4M traded.
 Deep liquidity means tight spreads — you can enter and exit large positions without significant slippage.
-Currently priced at 8c YES.
+Currently priced at 9c YES.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.